MEET THE

 LEVEL 1

 UV-C eliminates and/or prevents the buildup of organic material on the surfaces of cooling coils, drain pans, and interior duct surfaces.
-This improves airflow, returns and maintains the heat-transfer levels of cooling coils to “as-built” capacity, and reduces maintenance.

 LEVEL 2

-IAQ
+Vastly Improves IAQ

 LEVEL 3

-Economic Impact
+Positive Economic Impact

 The impact that UV-C has on mechanical systems and occupants translates into substantial economic benefits, including reductions in energy consumption, energy cost, and carbon footprint; reductions in hot/cold complaints and maintenance actions associated with complaints; reductions in system downtime and staff time needed for chemical or mechanical cleaning; and increases in occupant satisfaction and productivity.
 On average, the Destiny UV-C Pure Air Control System consistently meets and exceeds ASHREA standards for quality, safety, and reliability.